What’s So Great about Bonds?

 Above I established that if you are going to use bonds, use individual bonds and hold them to maturity.
 Don’t use a bond fund because interest rate risk is out of your control.
 This leads me to the next major issue with bonds and it comes when you have to pull money from your portfolio.

 The average initial Required Minimum Distribution (RMD) is about 4% and that’s equal to the average withdrawal for retirement income.
-So whether you are 60 and wanting to draw income or 70 and required to take a distribution, the problem is the same.
+So whether you are 60 and want to draw an income or 70 and required to take a distribution, the problem is the same.

-Selling bonds exposes you to interest rate risk, which is declining value of the underlying bond in a rising rate environment.
-Selling stocks may be beneficial at times but during corrections or bear markets you compound losses by selling undervalued securities.
+Selling bonds exposes you to interest rate risk, which is the declining value of the underlying bond in a rising rate environment.
+Selling stocks may be beneficial at times but during corrections or bear markets, you compound losses by selling undervalued securities.
 Growth over time will be severely limited.

 Dividends for the S&P 500 have averaged around 3% over time and that will still leave you a touch short of the withdrawal goal so at most times, selling principal on one side or the other may be necessary more often than not.
 It’s also worth noting that taking dividends for income and not re-investing them results in much less growth over time as well.